What is Cat Grass?

 Where can I buy fresh cat grass?

 There is a very good chance your local pet store carries our fresh, pre-grown Live Cat Grass, usually located near the check-out counters.
 We ship fresh cat grass to all Petco, PetSmart, and Pet Supplies Plus stores every week, as well as to hundreds of other small-chain and independently owned pet stores.
-Check out our store locator to find a store near you
+Check out our store locator to find a store near you.

-For those who prefer to shop online, pre-grown Live Cat Grass is now available from both Amazon and Petco.
+For those who prefer to shop online, pre-grown Live Cat Grass is now available from Chewy, Amazon and Petco.
 Many other online stores also carry our Pet Greens Self-Grow-Kits – a great way to make sure you always have cat grass available for your pets, and a super easy and fun garden project for kids!